 With its jaw-dropping landscapes and state-of-the-art active facilities, Scotland can rightly lay claim to be the Adventure Capital of Europe.
 Whatever your passion, whether it's hurtling down a mountain bike trail, a round of golf on a challenging links course or perhaps a less strenuous hike along a forest trail, you can find an outlet for it here throughout the Year of Homecoming.
 We've selected a few active events below to inspire you.

-In late August, take part in the Ride the North, a non-competitive road cycle which follows a 168-mile route through the Highlands, taking in Loch Ness, the Malt Whisky Trail and some wonderful castles.
-The following month you can join in with Skye's the Limit.
-Challenge yourself on a gruelling duathlon through the Isle ok Skye, part of which includes a 27 mile cycle.
+The following month you can join in with Skye's the Limit in September: challenge yourself on a gruelling duathlon through the Isle of Skye, part of which includes a 27 mile cycle.
 In fact, exploring by bike is a great way to discover Scotland as a whole so why not find out more about cycling in Scotland?

 And that's not all...

 From the Baxters Loch Ness Marathon and Festival of Running, one of the most picturesque marathons on the running calendar, to the powerboat and sailing taster sessions at Scotland's Boat Show, our brilliant programme of activities features some truly unique events which can be enjoyed by all the family.